 The Mean Green embark on their first season in Conference USA with a new coach at the helm.
-Coach Andrew Palileo, late of Ohio State where he was an assistant coach for two years, brings an extensive resume of experience in the Big-10 and Pac-12 conferences.
+Coach Andrew Palileo, recently of Ohio State where he was an assistant coach for two years, brings an extensive resume of experience in the Big-10 and Pac-12 conferences.

 Coach Palileo's first campaign begins August 30 in Los Angeles at the Loyola Marymount Tournament, where North Texas will face host LMU, Albany, and national-powerhouse UCLA, which won the national championship in 2011.

 North Texas also faces rugged competition at the Houston Tournament September 20-21, where it will meet LSU, Houston, and Baylor.

 The first home game is September 3 against local rival UTA.
 North Texas has 13 home games this season, all played at the North Texas Volleyball Center, located in the Mean Green Village.